Overview

 @log

-decorator to a parent method, calls that are made within that scope are automatically logged in the same trace. - Llm: Captures the input, output, and settings of an LLM call.
+decorator to a parent method, calls that are made within that scope are automatically logged in the same trace. - LLM: Captures the input, output, and settings of an LLM call.
 This span gets automatically created when our OpenAI client library wrapper is used.
 Cannot have nested children.

 - Retriever: Contains the output documents of a retrieval operation.